← /notes

 The world is too complex to reason about directly.
 Every useful thought requires compression — reducing a sprawling reality into a model small enough to hold in mind.

 A map compresses terrain.
 A price compresses value.
-A name compresses identity.
 A scientific law compresses observations.
 The question is never whether to compress, but how well.

 Compression has two failure modes:

 Lossy in the wrong places.
 You kept the details that don’t matter and lost the ones that do.
-The map shows roads but not elevation; you’re hiking.
-The financial model tracks revenue but ignores cash flow; you go bankrupt while profitable.
+The map shows roads but not elevation.
+You’re hiking.

 False fidelity.
 The compression feels complete but isn’t.
-You think you’ve captured the system; you’ve actually captured your assumptions about it.
-The model makes predictions that work until they catastrophically don’t.
+You think you’ve captured the system.
+You’ve actually captured your assumptions about it.
+The model works until it catastrophically doesn’t.

-Good compression is lossy in the right places: it discards what’s irrelevant to the decision at hand while preserving what’s load-bearing.
+Good compression is lossy in the right places.
+It discards what’s irrelevant while preserving what’s load-bearing.

-Vaclav Smil’s writing demonstrates compression by constraint.
-He doesn’t argue first; he measures.
+Vaclav Smil doesn’t argue first.
+He measures.
 Energy flows, material throughputs, time constants.
 These physical realities constrain what’s possible, so they’re what survives compression.
-The vibes get cut; the joules remain.
+The vibes get cut.
+The joules remain.

 Kahneman compresses cognition into two systems: fast/intuitive and slow/deliberate.
-Obviously the brain is more complex than this.
-But the compression captures something real — the phenomenology of thinking, the characteristic failure modes, the conditions under which each system dominates.
+Obviously the brain is more complex.
+But the compression captures something real — the phenomenology of thinking, the characteristic failure modes.
 It’s useful because it’s usably wrong.

 Einstein’s thought experiments compress physics into scenarios a human can simulate.
 The elevator in free fall.
 The train with lightning strikes.
-The riding of a light beam.
-These aren’t the math; they’re compressions of the math that preserve its implications.
+These aren’t the math.
+They’re compressions that preserve implications.

 For decisions: preserve the variables that change the outcome.
 Everything else is noise.

 For prediction: preserve the mechanisms that generate the pattern.
-Surface features are misleading.
+Surface features mislead.

 Compression interacts with expertise in counterintuitive ways.

 Experts see more detail than novices, but they also compress more aggressively.
-What looks like “intuition” is often highly compressed pattern recognition — seeing a chess position as a familiar structure rather than as thirty-two pieces.
+What looks like intuition is often highly compressed pattern recognition.
+The chess master sees a familiar structure, not thirty-two pieces.
 The compression happens below conscious awareness.

 This is why experts struggle to teach.
 They’ve compressed so thoroughly that they’ve lost access to the uncompressed version.
-The beginner’s confusion seems inexplicable because the expert has forgotten what it was like to hold all the pieces separately.
+The beginner’s confusion seems inexplicable.

 The best teachers can decompress on demand.
-They hold both versions: the compressed form they think with, and an expanded form they can walk others through.
+They hold both versions.

-A jpeg isn’t a simpler image — it’s the same image stored differently, with predictable degradation in specific places.
-A good mental model isn’t a simpler version of reality — it’s a different encoding that preserves decision-relevant structure while reducing cognitive load.
+A jpeg isn’t a simpler image.
+It’s the same image stored differently, with predictable degradation in specific places.
+A good mental model isn’t simpler reality.
+It’s a different encoding that preserves decision-relevant structure while reducing cognitive load.

 The highest compliment to a compression: “I never saw it that way before, but now I can’t unsee it.”